Tyler-Simas/fed-speech-analysis/README.md

 Computed per-speech perplexity using the fine-tuned model as a measure of linguistic oddity.
 A lower perplexity means the model finds the speech predictable, while a higher perplexity means the speech is linguistically surprising to the model.

 **Market Correlation**
-Merged speech dates with S&P 500 daily returns (adjusting for holidays and weekends) and tested correlations across 1-day, 5-day, 10-day, 21-day, 90-day, and 180-day windows.
+Merged speech dates with S&P 500 daily close (adjusting for holidays and weekends) and tested correlations across 1-day, 5-day, 10-day, 21-day, 90-day, and 180-day windows.

 ## Future Work
 - Test with larget models